Robert B. Chiperfield: Marriage and children

 On July 1, 1930, Robert Chiperfield married Katherine "Kitty" Alice Newbern, age 25.
 The couple had two children: Robert Newbern Chiperfield (1934 – 2015) and Virginia Chiperfield (1942 – 2016).
-Katherine died of cancer on April 22, 1955, at a treatment center in Berkeley, California.
-Robert Chiperfield married his second wife, Eunice Kathryn Anderson, age 54, an employee of the U.S. Department of Agriculture, on March 21, 1963, in Chevy Chase, Maryland.
+Kitty Chiperfield died of cancer on April 22, 1955, at a treatment center in Berkeley, California.

+Chiperfield married his second wife, Eunice Kathryn Anderson, age 54, an employee of the U.S. Department of Agriculture, on March 21, 1963, in Chevy Chase, Maryland.

 Professional life

-Robert Chiperfield was admitted to the bar of Illinois in 1925.
+Chiperfield was admitted to the bar of Illinois in 1925.
 He commenced the practice of law in Canton, Illinois, joining the law firm of Chiperfield and Chiperfield, which was founded by his father and his uncle, Judge Claude E. Chiperfield.
 Clients included the Chicago, Quincy & Burlington Railroad and the International Harvester Company.

-Robert Chiperfield also served as the city attorney of Canton in 1926.
+Chiperfield also served as the city attorney of Canton in 1926.
 He was a member of the American Legion, Forty and Eight, Phi Delta Theta and Phi Delta Phi fraternities, Freemasons, Benevolent and Protective Order of Elks, Fraternal Order of Eagles, and Loyal Order of Moose.